 Changing your lifestyle plays an important role in managing heart failure symptoms and maintaining your overall cardiovascular health.
 It also puts you–should the need arise–in a better position to receive an implantable device or heart transplant procedure.

-At Mount Sinai Heart, we work with every patient and caregiver to discuss lifestyle modifications that can help improve your heart health including:
+At Mount Sinai Fuster Heart Hospital, we work with every patient and caregiver to discuss lifestyle modifications that can help improve your heart health including:

 - Exercise: Increase exercise.
 Physical activity has a number of benefits including weight loss, aerobic training for the heart, stress release, endorphin release ("happy" hormone in the brain), and improved sleep.
 As little as 30 minutes of exercise, three times a week, can improve heart health and overall well-being.
 Your health care provider can outline the right exercise program for you.